Oreo: Production

-Most of the Oreo production was once carried out at the Hershey's factory in Hershey, Pennsylvania.
 By 2017, more than 40 billion Oreo cookies were being produced annually in 18 countries around the world.
 Oreo cookies for the Asian markets are manufactured in India, Indonesia, Bahrain, and China.
 Oreo cookies for the European market are made in Spain and at the Cadbury factory in the UK; they are made in Russia (Mondelēz Rus) for consumers in several CIS countries; and those sold in Australia are manufactured in Indonesia, China or Bahrain, depending on the flavor.
 The version produced in Canada (sold under the Christie's brand) included coconut oil but as of 2023, the ingredient list included vegetable oil and modified palm oil, similar to the American cookies.
 Manufacture of Oreo biscuits began in Pakistan in early 2014, in collaboration with Mondelez International of the United States and Continental Biscuits Limited (CBL) of Pakistan, at the CBL production plant in Sukkur.

 Oreo boycott

 In 2015, Mondelez announced its decision to close some of its American factories and move production to Mexico, prompting the Oreo boycott.
 In 2016, after production had started in Mexico, the AFL–CIO encouraged the boycott and published consumer guidance to help identify which Mondelez products were made in Mexico.

-In July 2016, Oreo cookies ceased production in Chicago.

 Ingredients

 The ingredients of Oreo cookies have remained largely unchanged from the original, although numerous alternative varieties and flavors have emerged over time.
-Oreo cookies were made with lard until the mid-1990s, when Nabisco swapped the animal fat with partially hydrogenated vegetable oil due to growing health concerns.
-The classic Oreo cookie is made using eleven main ingredients:
+Oreo cookies were made with lard until the mid-1990s, when Nabisco swapped the animal fat with partially hydrogenated vegetable oil.
+In the mid-2000s, Nabisco eliminated the partially hydrogenated oil from the ingredients, due to growing health concerns.
+The classic Oreo cookie is made using 11 main ingredients: